-What Every Visitor Needs To Know Before The Storm
+What Every Visitor Needs To Know Before and After the Storm

 Hurricane Watch, indicates that storm conditions are possible in the specified area, usually within 36 hours.
 If a storm WATCH is issued, monitor weather information for storm developments.
 Secure outside items at your rental home and prepare to evacuate.
 Fuel vehicles and have belongings packed and ready to go.